kumahq/kuma-website/app/docs/dev/networking/non-mesh-traffic.md

 When `networking.outbound.passthrough` is `false`, no traffic to any non-mesh resource can leave the Mesh.

 {% tip %}
-Before turning this feature on, double-check Envoy stats that no traffic is flowing through `pass_through` cluster.
+Before setting `networking.outbound.passthrough` to `false`, double-check Envoy stats that no traffic is flowing through `pass_through` cluster.
 Otherwise, you will block the traffic which may cause the instability of the system.
 {% endtip %}